Eashir/TableviewCellPartTwo/README.md

 <img width="628" alt="Screen Shot 2024-01-16 at 6 31 29 PM" src="https://github.com/Eashir/TableviewCellPartTwo/assets/20934684/50f97a84-06b8-46a6-bcac-2ff98259701d">

 And there you have it!
-Place your desired fonts and colors and you're all-set!
+Place your desired fonts, colors, and images and you're all-set!